By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Check Current Price

-Best Hybrid: Saatva Classic (Luxury Firm)
+Best Hybrid: Amerisleep AS3 (Luxury Firm)

-The Saatva Classic is a dual-coil system: individually wrapped coils in the support core, and a layer of smaller micro-coils in the comfort layer above them.
+The Amerisleep AS3 is a dual-coil system: individually wrapped coils in the support core, and a layer of smaller micro-coils in the comfort layer above them.
 That two-tier coil design is important.
 The micro-coils in the comfort layer are what provide the hip-contouring effect in a hybrid, they compress independently under pressure, so your hip gets localized give without the whole mattress caving.
 The support coils below maintain the overall structure.

-One specific note: Saatva offers the Classic in three heights (11.5" and 14.5").
+One specific note: Amerisleep offers the Classic in three heights (11.5" and 14.5").
 If you're switching from a thicker mattress, the 14.5" profile changes the feel noticeably, more plush surface depth, and may be the better choice for hip pain specifically.

-Best for Heavy Sleepers: Saatva HD
+Best for Heavy Sleepers: Amerisleep AS5 Hybrid Plus

 The standard advice - "get a softer mattress for hip pain", breaks down when you're over 230 pounds.
 At higher body weights, a mattress that would feel medium-firm to an average-weight sleeper compresses significantly more, and what starts out as appropriate give can bottom out into insufficient support by the middle of the night.
 Heavy side sleepers often end up with hip pain from both directions: initial pressure point compression AND spinal misalignment from sinking too deep.

 It's a more expensive mattress than the Classic, and it's worth it if you're in the weight range where standard mattresses consistently fail you.
-Saatva offers the same trial and delivery on the HD as on everything else in their lineup.
+Amerisleep offers the same trial and delivery on the HD as on everything else in their lineup.

 Firmness Guide for Hip Pain